FusionAuth/fusionauth-site/site/_includes/docs/_hosted-backend-warning.md

 * develop locally (`localhost` will work)
 * set up a lightweight proxy to ensure both servers are the same domain
 * stand up a barebones backend with a more liberal cookie policy (https://github.com/FusionAuth/fusionauth-example-react-sdk/tree/main/server[here's an example])
-* set up a link:/docs/v1/tech/installation-guide/cloud#updating-with-existing-custom-domains[custom domain name for the FusionAuth Cloud instance] (limited to certain plans).
+* set up a [custom domain name for the FusionAuth Cloud instance](/docs/v1/tech/installation-guide/cloud#updating-with-existing-custom-domains) (limited to certain plans).

 Modifying FusionAuth CORS configuration options will not fix this issue.